BrandonLatimer/hello-world/index.md

-theme: jekyll-theme-modernist
-title: Welcome to Brandon's homepage!
-description: This is where I will be putting my software projects that I am proud of in hopes of getting noticed by job scouts!
-Feel free to read more to find out more about me!
+# Brandon Latimer

+Hello!
+This is my GitHub page!
+I am a Senior Computer Science major attending Boise State University.
+I plan on Graduating in Fall of 2022.
+I will slowly be building my software portfolio here on this page in hopes that job scouts will notice me!
+Thank you for visiting my page!
+-Brandon Latimer